StrangeRanger/bash-style-guide/docs/guidelines/style.md

         echo "This script is intended for Linux systems."
         ```
 - **Other Considerations**: To avoid compatibility issues when writing scripts for specific environments, ensure the shebang reflects the intended interpreter location.
-    - **Example**: For a script that requires a specific version of Bash, you might specify the path directly if you know the environment is controlled, such as:
+    - **Example**:
         ```bash
-        #!/opt/bin/bash
+        #!/usr/local/bin/bash
-        echo "This script uses a specific Bash interpreter."
+        echo "This script is designed for a specific Bash location."
         ```

 ///